All Episodes

 Your actions, both past and present, are incompatible with your duty as chairman of this committee, which alone in the House of Representatives has the obligation and authority to provide effective oversight of the U.S. intelligence community.

-As such, we have no faith in your ability to discharge your duties in a commander consistent with your constitutional responsibility and urge your immediate resignation as chairman of the committee.
+As such, we have no faith in your ability to discharge your duties in a manner consistent with your constitutional responsibility and urge your immediate resignation as chairman of the committee.

-Mr. Chairman, this letter is signed by all nine members of the uh Republican side of the House of the Committee, and I ask you anymore to sit there be entered into the record of today's hearing.
+Mr. Chairman, this letter is signed by all nine members of the Republican side of the House, of the committee, and I ask you to consider be entered into the record of today's hearing.

 The Democrats have wasted their majority.

-Does Adam Schiff truly believe he knows something more than Mueller?
+Does Adam Schiff truly believe he knows something more than Moeller?

 One member told the truth and was attacked for it.

-Now that the truth is told, that Chairman Nunes was correct, and what truth is told that Adam Schiff lied to the American public, continue to lie up until March of this year.
+Now that the truth is told that Chairman Nunes was correct and truth is told that Adam Schiff lied to the American public, continued to lie up until March of this year.

-Now I think Speaker and I should get together and review Shift.
+No, I think Speaker and I should get together and review Schiff.

 She doesn't need me to get together with her to do it.